-An Empirical Investigation of Third Party Consumer Litigation Funding
+An Empirical Investigation of Third Party Consumer Litigant Funding

 Date Written: March 9, 2018

 This is the first large-scale empirical study of consumer third-party litigation funding in the United States.
 Despite being part of the American legal system for more than two decades there has been almost no real data-driven empirical study to date.
 We analyzed funding requests from American consumers in over 100,000 cases over a twelve year period.
 This proprietary data set was provided to us by one of the largest consumer litigation funder in the United States.